In this post, you’ll learn how to quickly and confidently order low carb food at Starbucks.

 If you’re looking for low carb Starbucks drink suggestions, I want to kindly direct you to Peace, Love, and Low Carb’s post here.
 Kyndra gives better recommendations than I can, as I don’t drink caffeinated beverages and I’m allergic to coffee.

-For breakfast, I recommend you order two bunless Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwiches and eat them in the restaurant.
+For breakfast food, I recommend two bunless Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwiches and eat them there.
 If you take them to-go, they put them in little paper bags which get messy thanks to the cheese sticking to the insides.

 I wouldn’t recommend eating lunch or dinner at Starbucks, but they do have pre-packaged sandwiches in their display case which you could order and then toss the bread in an emergency.